MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-predictions.md

 ms.author: davidph
 manager: cgronlun
 ---
-# Make predictions in database with Machine learning extension for Azure Data Studio
+# Make predictions in database with Machine Learning extension for Azure Data Studio

 Learn how to use [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to make predictions with an ONNX model in your database.